Skip to main content

 • Glean-native publishing

-• Sharing interactive content publishes the current Canvas HTML view into a standalone page.
+• Sharing an interactive artifact publishes the current Canvas HTML view into a standalone page.

 • Audience and role controls